matomo-org/developer-documentation/docs/4.x/reporting-api.md

     *   csv (comma-separated values)
     *   tsv (tab-separated values, similar to CSV but loads properly in Excel)
     *   html
-    *   php; when you export in PHP format it is serialized by default (set _serialize=0_ to get the raw php data structure).
-You can have a visual output of the data by setting _prettyDisplay=1_
     *   rss (when **date** is a range for example date=last10 or date=previous15)
     *   original; to fetch the original PHP data structure.
 This is useful when you call the Piwik API [internally using the PHP code](/guides/querying-the-reporting-api)